 Ohio Revised Code § 3119.051 states that courts shall order a ten percent reduction in child support if the parent paying child support has court-ordered parenting time equal to or in excess of ninety overnights per year (25% of the time).
 This automatic deviation can be eliminated if the parent receiving child support can prove that the other parent has not actually exercised ninety overnights.

 Ohio Revised Code § 3119.231 states that courts, at their discretion, may grant deviations above and beyond the automatic ten percent deviation based on ninety overnights or more.
 If the parent paying child support has one hundred forty-seven overnights per year (40% of the time), or more, then the standard is for a court to grant the automatic ten percent deviation plus an additional deviation.
-If the court declines to grant an additional child support deviation, then it must explain why it chose not to do so in an entry,
+If the court declines to grant an additional deviation, it must explain why it chose not to do so.

 Deviation Under the New Law – High Income